foundersandcoders/web-accessibility/putting-yourself-in-someone-elses-shoes.md

   + Go to any website of your choice and try navigating around, using only your keyboard, until you feel comfortable with the functionality of ChromeVox.
   To learn the necessary keyboard shortcuts, find ChromVox in your extensions and click on "Options"
   ![](./images/chromevox-options.png)
   + now when you feel comfortable go back to http://visitpalestine.ps/ and close your eyes!
-Then try navigating the site using only ChromeVox to help you. with your eyes closed find out how much the embroidered bottle carrier is. (path = menu - online store - apparel & accessories - embroidered bottle carrier).
+Then try navigating the site using only ChromeVox to help you. with your eyes closed find out how much the embroidered bottle carrier is. (menu -> online store -> apparel & accessories -> embroidered bottle carrier).

   Note: You can disable the voice by clicking `Ctrl`, or disable ChromeVox altogether with `ctrl`+`alt`+`z` (or going to Settings -> Extensions, find ChromeVox and tick the "disable" checkbox).